 The following levels, known to be achievable and already specified in other standards or project specifications, are proposed for the susceptibility test on the power and signal leads specified in clause 5.4.8:

-Figure A-5the common mode level of 3 volts peak to peak or larger is applied,
+the injection probe drive level is pre-calibrated so as to reach the level shown in Figure A-5 at the measurement port of the calibration fixture (jig),

-the limit of the current induced on the bundle is 3 A peak-to-peak,
+the limit of the current induced in the bundle is limited to 0,3 A peak-to-peak,

+It is unlikely to be exceeded.

 the test signal is pulse modulated,

 Square wave modulation is a particular case of pulse modulation.

-the duty cycle is depending on the carrier frequency, according to Table A-15.2.10.2.
+the duty cycle according to carrier frequency is selected from Table A-1, and deviates from the default modulation of susceptibility test signals specified in 5.2.10.2.

 The same level is applied to all cables together or to bundles taken separately.